shawnfernandes/Millennial/_posts/2017-01-01-welcome-to-millennial.md

 image: cuba-1.jpg
 ---

                                             SANJU

 Rajkumar Hirani, through his cult films like the Munnabhai Series and 3 Idiots, has shown his outstanding ability to succinctly capture the emotional trajectories of its leading characters.
 In Sanju, Hirani enhances his burgeoning reputation as a master storyteller.
-However, truth be told, this story is very subtly biased towards his protagonist, omitting incidents and events from real life that had an equivalent if not greater impact on his outlook and personality as a man.
+However, in all fairness, the story is very subtly biased towards his protagonist, omitting incidents and events from real life that had an equivalent if not greater impact on his outlook and personality as a man.